shopware/shopware/changelog/_unreleased/2024-08-13-add-beforeUpdateQuantity-to-BeforeLineItemQuantityChangedEvent.md

 author_github: @luminalpark
 ---
 # Core
-* Added '$beforeUpdateQuantity' parameter to the constructor of `BeforeLineItemQuantityChangedEvent` to allow plugins to understand if quantity is being increased or decreased.
+* Added '$beforeUpdateQuantity' property to `BeforeLineItemQuantityChangedEvent` to allow plugins to understand if quantity is being increased or decreased.